badgernested/godot-screenreader/docs/1.0/accessibility.md

     - HUD elements, such as labels or power bars, on a real time game
     - Hidden button elements representing hidden items to select
     - Custom created UI elements, or UI elements built of composite elements
-- Many game developers, especially indie game developers, would be opposed to being forced to build their user interfaces in a HTML compatible or DOM-element format.
-Games should be a place where new kinds of user interfaces can be safely explored without being forced into the confines of a markup language.
+- Many game developers, especially indie game developers, would be opposed to being forced to build their user interfaces in a HTML compatible or DOM-element format, due to the restrictions that it places on designing user interfaces.
+This can be hard to imagine in an application or web based development environment, but video games rely heavily on the creation of unique user interface elements.
+Oftentimes developers design user interfaces with no object model whatsoever, simply because its easier to understand.
+There needs to be more fine-tuned control to developers that DOM-based models cannot provide alone.
+Additionally, games should be a place where new kinds of user interfaces can be safely explored without being forced into the confines of a hierarchical markup language.
 -  This asset was developed to satisfy a few needs outside of accessibility:
-    - This asset needs to be easy to install, so the base asset should try to use as much native Godot 4.x functionality as possible.
+    - This asset needs to be easy to install and set up, so the base asset should try to use as much native Godot 4.x functionality as possible.
     - This asset needs to be built in such a way where all its functionality can be self contained so its easier to distribute as a potential future editor plugin.
     - This asset needs to work within the confines of the expectations of Godot 4.x users and the way they typically use and interact with UI elements when building games.
 - The immediate value of being able to have a tool that provides some basic accessibility to Godot game user interfaces outweighs the time it would take to solve these problems in screenreaders natively.

-There may be serious value in producing a C++ module that is able to process the produced trees as DOM trees like an HTML page, but this is something that I would currently need assistance to construct.
-There may also be some advantage for using configuration settings in screenreaders for speech.
-Direct screenreader support is open in the future but it will require a lot of assistance in development and a clear design of implementation.
-Previous implementation of Godot screenreaders either use the Godot native TTS function, which only calls the base speech services on various OSes, or use a set of libraries to interface with the screenreader and read strings, so this currently is an unsolved problem.
+There is, however, real value in integrating some screenreader support in the future.
+Open source screenreaders like NVDA support custom user settings that could be used when strings are read.
+It may even be possible to simulate a DOM model to pass to the screenreader in some cases in a future development.

 Additionally, it would be amazing to get the screenreader running in the Editor, to make Godot 4.3+ more accessible to blind and visually impaired users.